 Getting Your Power Automate Key

-You can create a Power Automate key using the Integrations menu.
-Click the Setup Integration button.
+You can create a Power Automate key from the Integrations menu in Settings.

-From here click the Create Power Automate Key button.
+Step 3: Click the Create Power Automate Key button.

 Creating a OneBlink Flow